SethBling/PBChance/README.md

 2. Autoupdate.
 The chance will be automatically updated if the chance drops during the run.
 3. Additional informations can be displayed continuously or periodically.
 4. Debug file.
 To retrace the calculation.
 This includes: Headerdata, Failed Runs, clipped segment, added times, count of times per segment, first generated route, results of successfully runs and 10 failures if possible, the results, the detailed segment times/chance of selection, the execution time and the number of possible combinations.
+5. Check for the latest version and download it.
+Directly in the settings window.

 ## Advanced Settings